Champaign among 21 counties that would add highway cameras under bill awaiting Pritzker's signature

 “So who makes the decisions on where the cameras are placed?”
 Barickman said.
 “Are the cameras placed in areas that are more frequented by more minorities and does that lend to a discriminatory effect that we’re targeting certain populations?”

-Arnold said ISP would finalize and share placement details should the bills become law.

-Rep. LaToya Greenwood, an East St. Louis Democrat who sponsored HB 4481, said she expects ISP to use statewide data and data from local law enforcement agencies to determine camera placement.
+Arnold said state police would finalize and share placement details should the bills become law.
+State Rep. LaToya Greenwood, D-East St. Louis, who sponsored HB 4481, said she expects state police to use statewide data and data from local law-enforcement agencies to determine camera placement.
 As a Black woman who represents one of the poorest communities in the state in East St. Louis, she said, she wouldn’t be sponsoring the bill if she believed it would be misused.

 She said the counties were chosen through discussions with law enforcement and lawmakers who saw a need for added crime-solving tools.